mia-platform/documentation/docs/release-notes/roadmap.md

     * CSV reader as Fast Data connector

 * **Back-office**:
-    * Support no-code configuration in Console
+    * Support low-code configuration in Console
     * Micro-lc 2.0
-    * Web-component library SDK to improve development experience
-    * Support Rönd integration

 ## How to contribute to the roadmap